 The systematic use and compilation of corpora for research on lesser-studied languages is still a relatively recent development but nonetheless, many of our corpora contain good amounts of text data, collected over decades of research in communities in and around Australia.
 We are also developing new techniques of specific data collection and data mark-up that will enhance more systematic corpus linguistic research across diverse languages.
 It is our belief that making more of this material accessible to a broader public of scholars will be a valuable contribution to the empirical scientific study of language.

-Our researchers are at the forefront of developing different aspects of this new emergent development in language research: our corpora serve as the basis for grammars, dictionaries, and other studies (see Nafsan); in other projects, we make accessible older specimens of data from a range of languages of a particular area by digitizing older tape recordings, and presenting respective media files and other information on a dedicated web landing page (see Daly River languages); yet other projects are concerned explicitly with the comparison of diverse languages with regards to specific linguistic structures, employing newly developed systems of data mark-up, to bear on long-standing questions about the universality of certain patterns of language use (see Multi-CAST).
+Our researchers are at the forefront of developing different aspects of this new emergent development in language research: our corpora serve as the basis for grammars, dictionaries, and other studies (see Nafsan); in other projects, we make accessible older specimens of data from a range of languages of a particular area by digitizing older tape recordings, and presenting respective media files and other information on a dedicated web landing page (see Daly River languages); yet other projects are concerned explicitly with the comparison of diverse languages with regards to specific linguistic structures, employing newly developed systems of data mark-up, to bear on long-standing questions about the universality of certain patterns of language use (see Multi-CAST and SCOPIC).